 Even six years into the current design, the Enclave hasn't aged poorly, thanks to its handsome styling and sweeping lines.
 That's especially noticeable when you compare it the somewhat shapeless Chevy Traverse and very angular GMC Acadia, both of which share all of the Enclave's mechanical bits.

-The Enclave's cabin has a soothing quality that's only become more convincing since its debut.
-The dash itself evokes a vaguely Art Deco theme, without lapsing into cliches--well, except for the analog clock up top on the dash.
-It's conservative and classy, even with the big touchscreen that was integrated into the cockpit last year; part of the effect comes from new interior materials, upgraded from hard plastics to soft-touch ones with stitching.
+The Enclave's smooth ride and quiet cabin have been made more impressive since its debut.
+The dash has hints of an Art Deco theme, without being cliche.
+(Maybe the analog clock on the dash comes close.)
+It's reserved and elegant, even the big touchscreen that was added last year doesn't muddle the composition.
+New interior materials have been upgraded from hard plastics to soft-touch materials with stitching.